 Create Backup - Automated / Manual

-In order to start using this tool administrator needs to install backup module in Administration » Modules » Available Modules right after UseResponse installation is completed successfully.
-Then in Administration » Backup you would be able to manage how many backups to store and whether backups should be done locally or remotely (Enterprise plan).
+In order to start using this tool, the administrator needs to enable Backup in Administration » Applications right after UseResponse installation is completed successfully.
+Then in Administration » Backup, you would be able to manage how many backups to store and whether backups should be done locally or remotely (Enterprise plan).

 There are also 3 ways to make manual backups: